nagrjungururaj/Car-Price-Finder/README.md

 # Car-Price-Finder
 Predicts price of your current car to be sold

-# About the model
+# Model
+-Inital data cleaning & statistics
-Feature selction using random forests is done to find feature importances
+-Feature selection using random forests is done to find feature importances
-Uses an elastic regression model to predict the price of cars using the feature columns of "car data.csv"
+-Uses an elastic regression model to predict the price of cars using the feature columns of "car data.csv"

 # Model API
 The solutions uses Flask, HTML and CSS to generate the API and local web app